mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-2.md

 **Katagiri**: *[He laughs.]* Yes, manas.
 Alayavijñāna has not only manas: manas, and six consciousnesses.
 And also the object of the sixth consciousness, usually called the sense of mind, [which is] all dharmas; the sense of mind has all dharmas as its own object.
 That’s why alayavijñāna has everything as the object, not only manas.

 So, manas [has] alayavijñāna as its own object.
 Is that clear?
 So, manas has two things, the six consciousnesses and alayavijñāna, as its own object.
-In other words, manas (he says alayavijñāna here, but probably means manas) has an object in the narrow sense, connected with the usual human life, and on the other hand, it’s connected a little bit with the unconsciousness world.
+In other words, manas (*Transcriber’s note:* he says *alayavijñāna* here, but probably means *manas*) has an object in the narrow sense, connected with the usual human life, and on the other hand, it’s connected a little bit with the unconsciousness world.

-**Question**: That’s manas you’re talking about?
+**Question**: That’s *manas* you’re talking about?

 **Katagiri**: Manas, yes; connected.
 Alayavijñāna is including the past, present future; so, all things. Ālayavijñāna has everything as its object, and then manas has alayavijñāna as its object.